 ‘Science is the tool of the Western mind and with it more doors can be opened than with bare hands.
 It is part and parcel of our knowledge and obscures our insight only when it holds that the understanding given by it is the only kind there is.’
+(Jung, 1958, p.303)

 If God is dead as Nietzsche claimed, maybe dance and the realm of experience it takes us to can help us fill the space once occupied by the transcendental soul of religion.
 We might do better to understand the limits of rationality and explore the full range of what it means to experience life – connected as deeply and richly as possible to the qualities inherent in how we interact with one another and the world around us – and to hone our sensitivities to these qualities through practice.
-As Mark Johnson, perhaps, says it best:
+Mark Johnson again says:

 “Our aspirations for transcendence must be realised not in attempts to escape our bodily habituation, but rather by employing it in our ongoing efforts to transform ourselves and our world for the better”.
+(Johnson, 2007 p.283)

 Religion’s belief in a life beyond this world emphasises devotion to a practice as a means to an end.
 I humbly suggest that if we are to live the good life here on earth, we should see practice as an end in itself, because it is the place where our past labours are brought into the present, inspiring us to continue them into the future.

+Sources:

+Damasio A. 2010, Self Comes to Mind, William Heinemann - Random House.

+Johnson M. 2007, The Meaning of the Body, University of Chicago Press

+Jung C.G.
+1958, Psyche and symbol: a selection from the writings of C. G. Jung, Doubleday Anchor Books

+Sheets-Johnstone M. 2009, The Corporeal Turn: An Interdisciplinary Reader, Imprint Academic